skambuilds/PySpark-EMR-FraudDetection/README.md

 id_12 - id_38 | Yes | Masked identity information
 DeviceType | Yes | Device type such as mobile, desktop or notebook DeviceInfo | Yes | Manufacturer and model

-Variables in this table are identity information – network connection information (IP, ISP, Proxy, etc) and digital signature (UA/browser/os/version, etc) associated with transactions.
-They're collected by Vesta’s fraud protection system and digital security partners.
-(The field names are masked and pairwise dictionary will not be provided for privacy protection and contract agreement)

 You can read more about the data from [this post by the competition host](https://www.kaggle.com/c/ieee-fraud-detection/discussion/101203).